PratikBhabad94/HR-Analytics-Power-BI-Dashboard-Project/README.md

 # Dashboard Content

-1st Sheet : Department level filters.
+1st Sheet : KPI

-2nd Sheet : KPIs

-•	Employee Count : This provides a snapshot of the total number of employees in organization.
+Employee Count : This provides a snapshot of the total number of employees in organization.

-•	Attrition count : This indicates the number of employees who have left the company.
+Attrition Count : This indicates the number of employees who have left the company.

-•	Attrition Rate : This calculates the percentage of employees who have left, relative to the total employees count.
+Attrition Rate : This calculates the percentage of employees who have left, relative to the total employees count.
+Active Employees : This represents the number of employees who are currently employed in organization.

-•	Average Age : This shows the average Age of the Employees.
+Average Age : This shows the average Age of the Employees.

-•	Average Salary: This shows the average salary of the Employees.

-•	Average Years: This shows how many years the employee has worked for organization

-•	KPI chart : Distribution between male and female
+2nd Sheet : Department Wise Attrition
+This pie chart represents the distribution of attrition across different departments in organization.
+It allows us to compare attrition rates between departments visually.

+3rd Sheet : Number of Employees By Age Group
+By creating age groups using clustered column chart, this bar graph illustrates the distribution of employees across different age ranges.
+It helps identify age-related trends in workforce.

+4th Sheet : Job Satisfaction Rate
+The matrix chart showcases job satisfaction ratings for different job roles or positions.
+It enables us to identify areas of high or low job satisfaction within organization.

-3rd Sheet : Attrition by education
+5th Sheet : Education Field Wise Attrition

-This pie chart shows the attrition rates categorized by education fields.
+This bar graph presents the attrition rates categorized by education fields.
 It helps determine if there are any specific education fields with higher attrition rates.

-4th Sheet : Attrition by age

-This bar graph shows the attrition rates segmented by gender within different age groups.
+6th Sheet : Attrition Rate By Gender For Different Age Group The donut chart show the attrition rates segmented by gender within different age groups.
+It provides a visual breakdown of attrition patterns based on age and gender.

-5th Sheet : Attrition by years at company

-This chart shows how many years an employees worked for an organization and then left.

-6th Sheet : Attrition by salary

-This chart shows how many employee left the company because of salary reason.

-7th Sheet : Attrition by job role

-This chart shows job roles with higher attrition rates.

-8th sheet : job role

-The matrix chart shows job satisfaction ratings for different job roles or positions.
-It enables us to identify areas of high or low job satisfaction within organization.